 The purpose of this guideline is to specify the conditions under which an Index-Linked Variable Annuity (ILVA) is consistent with the definition of a variable annuity and exempt from Model 805 and specify nonforfeiture requirements consistent with variable annuities.

-A number of insurers have developed and are issuing annuity products with credits based on the performance of an index with caps on returns, participation rates, spreads or margins, or other crediting elements, which include limitations on loss such as a floor or a buffer.
+A number of insurers have developed and are issuing annuity products with credits based on the performance of an index with caps on returns, participation rates, spreads or margins, or other crediting elements.
+The current products include a risk of loss throughout the life of the contract and include limitations on the loss such as a floor or a buffer.
 These products are not unitized and do not invest directly in the assets whose performance forms the basis for the credits.
 However, unlike traditional non-variable indexed annuities, these annuities may reflect negative index returns.

 There is no established terminology for these annuity products.
 These products go by several names, including structured annuities, registered index-linked annuities (RILA), or index-linked variable annuities, among others.
 This guideline refers to these products as index-linked variable annuities (ILVA).